Nguyendai202/Face_recognition_api/README.md

 ```

-# A very Simple Gui app for Face Recongition
+# A very Simple Gui app and fast API for Face Recongition

   - Train User
   - Attendence entry